cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_CONNECT_ONLY.md

     curl_easy_setopt(curl, CURLOPT_CONNECT_ONLY, 1L);
     ret = curl_easy_perform(curl);
     if(ret == CURLE_OK) {
-      /* only connected */
+      /* only connected! */
     }
   }
 }
 ~~~

-# HISTORY
+# AVAILABILITY

+Added in 7.15.2.
 WS and WSS support added in 7.86.0.

-# %AVAILABILITY%

 # RETURN VALUE

-curl_easy_setopt(3) returns a CURLcode indicating success or error.

-CURLE_OK (0) means everything was OK, non-zero means an error occurred, see
-libcurl-errors(3).
+Returns CURLE_OK if the option is supported, and CURLE_UNKNOWN_OPTION if not.